 Indiana University offers a seven-year program leading to a degree in physical therapy (four years prephysical therapy leading to a bachelor's degree with a major in any department in the College of Arts and Sciences, three years in the doctoral physical therapy program offered by Indiana University on the IUPUI campus).
 IU Northwest offers the courses required for entry into a doctoral program in physical therapy.
-Upon completion of the bachelor's degree, students must apply for entry to a school of physical therapy for their professional training.
-Admission to a physical therapy program also requires documented volunteer or paid experiences in health care settings.
+Upon completion of the bachelor's degree, students must apply for entry to a school of physical therapy program also requires documented volunteer or paid experiences in health care settings.